td-berlin/coffee-sessions/README.md

 Static pages are generated using [Hugo](https://gohugo.io/), published on GitHub pages.

+## Deploying

+In order to deploy to GitHub Pages, commit/merge all changes to `master`.

+Then run `deploy.sh` which will extract all files from `public` directory to separate branch called `gh-pages`.
+It is going to be published to public.

 ## Contributing

 In order to create new coffee session do: